fixie-ai/fixie-sdk-js/docs/developer-preview.md

 ## Welcome to the Fixie Developer Preview

 Welcome to Fixie!
-We're happy you're here.
-We wanted to give you a brief overview of how things work and where to get help if you need stuck.
+We're delighted to have you here.
+This brief overview will help you understand how things work and where to seek assistance if needed.

-We strongly recommend [joining the community on Discord](https://discord.gg/MsKAeKF8kU).
-The entire Fixie team is on hand ready to answer questions and help you if you get stuck.
+We highly recommend [joining our community on Discord](https://discord.gg/MsKAeKF8kU), where the entire Fixie team is available to answer your questions and provide support.

-For the Developer Preview Period, there is no charge to use Fixie, but you are limited to 1,000 Fixie queries per day.
-If you need more, or are interested in use-cases for business, please reach out at hello@fixie.ai and we can help.
+During the Developer Preview period, you can use Fixie for free, with a limit of 1,000 queries per day.
+If you require more queries or are interested in business use-cases, please contact us at hello@fixie.ai, and we will be happy to help.

-If you're just getting started, you'll probably want to check out our [agent examples repo](https://github.com/fixie-ai/fixie-examples) along with exploring the rest of the docs on this site.
+If you are new to Fixie, consider checking out our [agent examples repo](https://github.com/fixie-ai/fixie-examples) and explore the rest of the documentation on this site.

-Lastly, just a reminder that Fixie is evolving rapidly, so expect a few bugs here and there.
-Please let us know when you run into these, and we'll do our best to fix them ASAP.
-Also, is there something you can't do but you'd like to?
-Let us know!
+Please note: as Fixie is continually evolving, you might encounter occasional bugs.
+We appreciate your feedback and will promptly address any issues.
+If you have a feature request, let us know!
 We love feature requests.